 Surprisingly, based on its size, its sound quality is richer and sharper than Orbi Voice but lacks low-end bass response and doesn’t get nearly as loud as the Orbi RBK40V.
 It should be fine for a small room, but the music will likely get lost in the chatter of a party.
 Unfortunately, there's no audio-out jack to patch into an external speaker, but I was able to wirelessly link the extension with a Bluetooth speaker in about 2 minutes.
 Alternatively, you can pair the extension with a Google Mini speaker as the right or left stereo channel for fuller sound.

-The extensions respond to all of the Google Home commands and Google Assistant skills that any Google smart speaker uses and can control everything from thermostats and kitchen appliances to lights and outlets.
+The extensions respond to all of the Google Home commands and Google Assistant skills that any Google smart speaker uses and can control everything from the best smart thermostats to smart light bulbs and the best smart plugs.
 They can be set up with free services, like Google Play Music and YouTube Music, as well as subscription music services; I used my Spotify subscription.

 At any time, you can tap the top of the extension to pause or restart the audio track and run your finger over the extension's top to raise or lower the volume.
 You can also control the volume with voice commands.
 My favorite is to just say something like "Hey Google, turn it up" or "volume level 4."